 I dug up lots of my images, edited them to a higher level, put them in a folder, and set about learning how to put the images onto things to use and wear.
 The first product I made was a pair of high heels with a rose design from an image taken at a wedding.
 I was so proud of myself.
 These heels have been discontinued now by the manufacturer but I was so excited to learn how to do this.
 The Rose Heels were like my first born baby creation.

-Since then I have learnt how to do digital art on my iPad and use other apps and computer programs to generate big enough size files that I can make things now like bed cover sets and full length dresses.
+Since I began I have learnt how to do digital art on my iPad and use other apps and computer programs to generate big enough size files that I can make things now like bed cover sets and full length dresses.

-The business has kept me sane and being creative over the last few years.
+The business has kept me sane and being creative over this time.
 It has given me a lot.
 Not so much in terms of finance, (it's generally not a get rich quick overnight scheme) but creativity outlets, self-esteem, knowledge, new friends and contacts and some great unique clothes to wear.
-I often get samples for myself so you might see me sporting a tshirt or top, rubber clogs, an Apple Watch strap, new swimwear or a skirt and wonder where I got it.
+I often get samples for myself so you might see me sporting a tshirt or top, rubber clogs, casual slip on shoes, a new dress, an Apple Watch strap, new swimwear or a skirt and wonder where I got it.
 I'm like a walking business card.

 A print on demand business is not a set and forget business.
 It takes a lot of time and effort, pushing through orders, creating products, doing social media and marketing, giving top customer service, and all the paperwork associated with any business.
 But I love it and am excited for the future and what that may hold.